Computing the Bottleneck Distance between Persistent Homology Transforms: Computing in

-There are exactly $2n$ such curves.
+There are at most $2n$ such curves.
 We now define \emph{difference curves} that capture both matched and unmatched contributions to the bottleneck distance.
 For distinct simplices $\alpha, \sigma$:

+These are real-valued functions on $S^1$; geometrically, one can picture their graphs as curves in $S^1 \times \R_{\geq 0}$.
 The factor of $\frac{1}{2}$ corresponds to the contribution of unmatched points to the bottleneck distance, see Equation~\ref{eqt:bottleneck}.
 There are $O(n^2)$ such curves for $|K|, |K'| = O(n)$.
 We call the vertex $v_i$ achieving $\max_{0 \leq j \leq k}\langle v_j, \omega \rangle$ the \emph{active vertex} of $\alpha$ at $\omega$.
 As $\omega$ varies, the active vertex changes at discrete directions where two vertices achieve the same height.
 Within any interval where the active vertices remain fixed, the difference curve simplifies to either $|\langle u - w, \omega \rangle|$ (for different complexes) or $\frac{1}{2}|\langle u - w, \omega \rangle|$ (for same complex), which is a simple trigonometric function.
 See Figure~\ref{fig:sector} for an example.
 The insertion and difference curves are both well-behaved.
+See Figure~\ref{fig:2d-events} for an example.

 \begin{lemma} Each difference curve $\Delta_{\alpha,\sigma}$ crosses any horizontal line $y = \lambda$ at most $O(1)$ times as $\omega$ varies over $[0,2\pi]$.
 Since there are $O(n^2)$ difference curves in total, this yields $O(n^2)$ crossings with any horizontal line.
 In particular, there are $O(n^2)$ insertion-curve intersections, as these correspond to difference curves crossing the line $y=0$. \end{lemma}